DHTMLX/gantt-docs/data/desktop/zoom.md

 ##Methods

 - **init(zoomConfig)** - to enable the module.
-The method takes a **zoomConfig** object with configuration settings that contains the *levels* array of zooming levels and a number of addiotional properties:
+The method takes a **zoomConfig** object with configuration settings that contains the *levels* array of zooming levels and a number of additional properties:
 	- **levels** - (*array*) obligatory, an array of zooming levels, each of which includes the following properties:
     	- **name** - (*string*) the name of the level
     	- **scale_height** -  (*number*) the height of the scale